Gottfried Huppertz: Life

 Huppertz studied at the Conservatory of Music in Cologne and worked during World War I in Coburg, where he debuted in 1910 as a singer and actor.
 In 1920 he went to Berlin as an opera singer at the Nollendorfplatz theatre.

 His first composition, "Rankende Rosen", was dedicated to the actor Rudolf Klein-Rogge, who introduced him in the early 1920s to director Fritz Lang and to Thea von Harbou (who later married Lang, but was at the time still married to Klein-Rogge).
 In the film, Dr. Mabuse, der Spieler (1922), Huppertz worked as an extra in the role of a hotel manager.

 Huppertz composed his first film score for Lang's film Die Nibelungen (1924).
 While working on his 1925 score for the film Chronicles of the Gray House, Huppertz began working on the score of another film for Lang, Metropolis (1927).
 This became his best-known film score.

 Besides scoring, Huppertz also wrote songs.
 Only some of his music has been recorded.
 The theme music for the first of the Karl May talkies, Across the Desert (1936), is included in the Karl May Film Music Collection Box Wild West, Hot Orient.

+Huppertz died suddenly of a heart attack in 1937.